skius/teng/examples/sprites/wgpurender/NOTES.md

   - [ ] allow defining a view into the source texture by offset(xy) and size(wh), which then computes tex coords. maybe by giving the instance a top-left and bottom-right uv coord, and then the vs shader can determine the correct uv coord by deciding which corner it is based on its model index.
+- [ ] Make sprite position center based like in CPU version
 - [ ] Use a single sprite texture atlas and run animations based on some passed frame index and then sampling the correct texture location.
+  - [ ] For the frame index, I suppose it would make sense to put that into a separate buffer? if we put it into a separate buffer, we only need to update that if it has changed. otherwise we can just keep it.
+Same actually for size and tex atlas offset - those should be constant and we don't want to resend them
+     So what do we need to resend?
+Position and frame index.
+Both are updated based on different conditions though...
+    - And how do we even use the frame index? just offset to the right based on sprite size? that would be an option.
+    - Just in general: I *think* it makes sense to split up buffers based on how frequently we need to change them? but it probably doesn't matter that much for our small simulation.
   - [ ] We have the atlas ability now.
 How do we actually generate the atlas though?
     - This seems to be enough for our purposes: https://umesh-kc.itch.io/free-online-texture-packer-alternative
 - [ ] Test normal maps!